 I encouraged kids to overlap different shades of green needles off of the main branch as they glued down each piece.

-Creating the Birds
+Creating the Winter Birds

 I helped the children trace a bird shape on the red construction paper using the template (below).

 Students cut out the bird and glued it down on the branch.
 The winter bird art was really starting to come together now!

 After the bird was in place, we carefully cut a circle out of white paper to create the eye, glued it onto the paper and added a black dot in the middle of the circle.